⏱️ 6 minute read

 Remaining Work Revenue

-- The remaining time on a task is the difference between the task estimate and billable time entries.
-Remaining time on tasks cannot be negative.
+The remaining time on a task is the difference between the task estimate and billable time entries.
+Remaining time on tasks can't be negative.

-- Future expenses are expenses Estimated on a project, dated ahead of the current date that will be billed to the client.
-Therefore, the price of future expenses are part of forecasted revenue.
+Future expenses are expenses estimated on a project, dated ahead of the current date, that will be billed to the client.
+The price of future expenses is therefore part of forecasted revenue.

 - Remaining time on an unfinished billable task = 4h